 Goal: $15 Million

-Support for new spaces including the Jack Olson '67 Commons, Performing Arts Center, Lubar Center for Innovation and Exploration, Bruce '81 and Jennifer Lee Community Room, and Darrow Family Welcome Center.
+Support for new spaces including the Jack Olson '67 Commons; Palermo Hall; Hauske Family Lobby; performing arts center spaces including the Stratton Family Orchestra Room, Sardas-Trevorrow Band Room, and Werner Family Art Gallery; Lubar Center for Innovation and Exploration; Bruce '81 and Jennifer Lee Community Room; Darrow Family Welcome Center; and Athletic Hall of Fame wall, in honor of Chip Uihlein MCDS'63.
 LEARN MORE

 Our Common Bond